A statement of intent

 Cardano Stake Pool

-A delegated proof-of-stake pool on the Cardano blockchain.
-Block rewards flow to delegators and operators alike.
-Cardano is the primary blockchain I've chosen to build on — running a stake pool isn't just income.
-It's participation in the ecosystem that will host GHG games and player-owned assets.
+A delegated proof-of-stake pool on Cardano.
+Block rewards flow to delegators and the pool operator.
+Cardano is the primary blockchain GHG builds on — running a stake pool is participation in that ecosystem, not just an income stream.

 You bought it.